 Consider a Buffer Window:

-After meeting your requirements, it can take 3 to 5 business days for the pharmacy to process and prepare your prescription.
+After meeting your requirements, it can take 1 day for the pharmacy to process and prepare your prescription.

 To avoid any delays in accessing your medications, aim to meet your activity requirements slightly ahead of your anticipated needs to account for this processing time.
 After you've done this, you may want to call your pharmacy insurance to check if there’s anything else you need to do to get your medication.